We might be gaining daylight, but patients are still losing sleep

 Complex Sleep Behaviors

-Complex sleep behaviors, including sleep-walking, sleep-driving, and engaging in activities while not fully awake (e.g., preparing and eating food, making phone calls, having sex), have been reported to occur with the use of hypnotics, including orexin receptor antagonists, such as QUVIVIQ.
+Complex sleep behaviors, including sleepwalking, sleep-driving, and engaging in activities while not fully awake (e.g., preparing and eating food, making phone calls, having sex), have been reported to occur with the use of hypnotics, including orexin receptor antagonists, such as QUVIVIQ.
 These events can occur in hypnotic-naïve as well as in hypnotic-experienced persons.
 Patients usually do not remember these events.
 Complex sleep behaviors may occur following the first or any subsequent use of hypnotics, with or without the concomitant use of alcohol and other CNS depressants.
 Discontinue QUVIVIQ immediately if a patient experiences a complex sleep behavior.

 Patients with Compromised Respiratory Function

-The effects of QUVIVIQ on respiratory function should be considered for patients with compromised respiratory function.
-QUVIVIQ has not been studied in patients with moderate obstructive sleep apnea (OSA) requiring CPAP, severe OSA or severe chronic obstructive pulmonary disease (COPD).
+QUVIVIQ has been studied in mild to severe OSA not using CPAP, and in patients with moderate COPD.
+The effects of QUVIVIQ on respiratory function should be considered if prescribed to patients with compromised respiratory function.
+QUVIVIQ has not been studied in patients with mild or severe COPD.

 Need to Evaluate for Comorbid Diagnoses